MARSHAL: Incentivizing Multi-Agent Reasoning via Self-Play with Strategic LLMs: Experiments

-To understand the mechanisms behind MARS's success, we analyze the agent's chain-of-thought (`<think>`) traces.
-This qualitative analysis reveals the emergence of specific multi-agent skills that are cultivated in games and later transferred to general-purpose systems, as showcased in Table~\ref{tab:tab_5_pattern_analysis}.
+To understand the mechanisms behind MARSHAL's successful generalization, we analyze the agent's reasoning (\texttt{<think>}) traces.
+This qualitative analysis reveals the emergence of key multi-agent reasoning patterns cultivated in our mix of strategic games.
+We highlight two representative patterns corresponding to the competitive and cooperative training environments, as showcased in Table~\ref{tab:tab_5_pattern_analysis}.

-First, MARS develops a \textbf{Role-Aware Strategy}.
+First, reflecting the skills honed in competitive games, MARSHAL develops a role-aware strategy.
 In \textit{Tic-Tac-Toe}, the agent explicitly identifies itself as the "second-move player" and adopts a defensive strategy.
-This skill transfers directly to the MAD debate framework, where the agent recognizes its role as the "negative side assistant" and adopts a negative stance rather than just solving the problem.
-More profoundly, MARS cultivates \textbf{Intent Recognition}, a key component of Theory of Mind.
+This skill generalizes directly to the MAD debate framework, where the agent recognizes its role as the "negative side assistant" and adopts a negative stance rather than just solving the problem.

+More profoundly, MARSHAL cultivates intent recognition, a key component of Theory of Mind.
 In the cooperative \textit{Hanabi}, the agent learns to interpret a teammate's actions as communications with hidden intent (e.g., "Maybe they want me to play this card?").
-This sophisticated skill transfers to the AutoGen framework, where the agent infers a collaborator's uncertainty from subtle cues, such as a missing `TERMINATE` token, instead of treating it as a simple error.

-These patterns provide qualitative evidence that MARS goes beyond improving benchmark scores; it reshapes the agent's reasoning process, equipping it with the cognitive toolkit essential for effective multi-agent interaction.
+This sophisticated skill generalizes to the AutoGen framework, where the agent infers a collaborator's uncertainty from subtle cues, such as a missing TERMINATE token, instead of treating it as a simple error.
+Together, these patterns provide qualitative evidence that MARSHAL goes beyond improving benchmark scores; it equips the agent with the cognitive toolkit essential for effective multi-agent interaction.

+\rebuttal{To further substantiate these qualitative observations with quantitative evidence, we performed a failure mode analysis on the GPQA-Diamond benchmark within the MAD framework.
+Adopting the taxonomy of \citet{cemri2025multi}, we categorized failures into System Design Issues (e.g., formatting errors, loop repetition), Inter-Agent Misalignment (e.g., multi-agent reasoning failures like ignoring peers or task derailment), and Task Verification issues.

+As shown in Fig~\ref{fig:failure_mode} (left), while MARSHAL improves basic instruction following (reducing System Design Issues by $\sim$7\%), the reduction in Inter-Agent Misalignment is significantly larger (11.5\%).
+To understand the drivers of this strategic improvement, we further decompose the Inter-Agent Misalignment category into its sub-categories.
+The breakdown reveals that the performance gains are primarily driven by reductions in Task Derailment and Ignored Other Agent’s Input.
+This indicates that MARSHAL agent are actively listening to peers and maintaining focus on its objective, validating our hypothesis that game-theoretic self-play cultivates generalizable multi-agent reasoning skills.}